AMANx86/TTS_to_Audiobook_Maker/README.md

 chapter_0002.mp3
 etc.
-the stuff inside the chapters folder will need to be in .txt format
+the stuff inside the chapters folder will need to be in .txt format special note it uses parallel processing and it can be adjusted by changing the variable (MAX PARALLEL)

 the files that will be made will be put into a file called "LOTM Audiobook" just rename it to whatever you want